abitofhelp/family-service/infrastructure/adapters/config/README.md

-# Configuration Adapter
+# Infrastructure Adapters - Configuration

 ## Overview

-The Configuration Adapter package provides functionality for loading and accessing application configuration from various sources.
+The Configuration adapter provides implementations for configuration-related ports defined in the core domain and application layers.
+This adapter connects the application to configuration sources and frameworks, following the Ports and Adapters (Hexagonal) architecture pattern.
+By isolating configuration implementations in adapter classes, the core business logic remains independent of specific configuration technologies, making the system more maintainable, testable, and flexible.

 ## Features

-- **Environment Variables**: Load configuration from environment variables
+- Loading configuration from various sources (files, environment variables, etc.)
-- **Configuration Files**: Load configuration from YAML, JSON, and TOML files
+- Configuration validation
+- Dynamic configuration updates
+- Configuration change notifications
-- **Hierarchical Configuration**: Support for nested configuration values
+- Hierarchical configuration support
-- **Default Values**: Provide default values for configuration options
+- Environment-specific configuration
-- **Validation**: Validate configuration values at startup
+- Secure configuration handling (for secrets)

 ## Installation